gullerya/cluster-tasks-service/readme.md

 ```
 @Autowired
-ClusterTasksService clusterTasksService;
+private ClusterTasksService clusterTasksService;
 ...

 private void doRecalcOfNewContent(String newContentSerialized) {
 	//  prepare task
 	ClusterTask task = TaskBuilders.simpleTask()
 			.setDelayByMillis(5000L)
 			.setBody(newContentSerialized)
 			.build();

 	//  enqueue task to the DB storage (the only available as of now) and to the correct processor
-	ClusterTaskPersistenceResult[] enqueueResults = clusterTasksService.enqueueTasks(ClusterTasksDataProviderType.DB, "HeavyRecalcAsyncCTP", task);
+	ClusterTaskPersistenceResult[] enqueueResults = clusterTasksService.enqueueTasks(
+		ClusterTasksDataProviderType.DB,
+		"HeavyRecalcAsyncCTP",
+		task);

 	//  you may inspect results of enqueue and process/log/retry any abnormalities
 	...
 }
 ```